 Spatial organization of M1 connectivity

 Determining the spatial organization of M1 connectivity necessitates investigation at dozens of M1 sites.
 This scale of investigation cannot be practically achieved with anatomical tracers.
 Alternatively, we use intracortical microstimulation to drive neural activity at sites of interest while we optically image modulations intrinsic signal throughout M1 (illustrated above).
-Zones of activation reports on the spatial location of neurons that were post-synaptically driven in response to ICMS.
+Zones of activation report on the spatial location of neurons that were post-synaptically driven in response to ICMS.